Search

 Inspector Bar

-The inspector bar is a list of items placed horizontally at the bottom of the editor.
+InspectorBar is a list of items placed horizontally at the bottom of the editor.
 It is visible when a design block is selected and its items provide different editing capabilities to the selected design block.
-Every item in the inspector bar conforms to InspectorBar.Item: EditorComponent where its Context is constraint to be of type InspectorBar.Context.
-InspectorBar.Button is a provided implementation of the InspectorBar.Item protocol that has an icon and a title.
-You can also create your own fully custom editor component that allows drawing arbitrary content by conforming your type to InspectorBar.Item.
+It has type InspectorBar : EditorComponent and every item in the inspector bar has type InspectorBar.Item : EditorComponent.
+InspectorBar.Item is an abstract class that currently has two implementations: InspectorBar.Button and InspectorBar.Custom.
+InspectorBar.Button is an editor component that has an icon and a text positioned in a column, while InspectorBar.Custom is a fully custom editor component that allows drawing arbitrary content.
+Prefer using InspectorBar.Custom for rendering custom content in the inspector bar over inheriting from InspectorBar.Item.

 • inspectorBarItems - the @InspectorBar.Builder that registers the InspectorBar.Items and defines their order.
 Note that registering does not mean displaying.
 The items will be displayed if InspectorBar.Item.isVisible(_:) returns true for them.
 By default, the items shown in this example are defined for all editor solutions.